realbakari/Bakari-Mustafa-Site/Book-Summaries/the-richest-man-in-babylon.md

 ## Lesson 2: Learn how to be lucky.

 The more we know, the more we may earn.
-The person who seeks to know more of their craft is capable of earning more.
+The person who seeks to know more about their craft is capable of earning more.

 “Where the determination is, a way can be found.”